Guide for managers

 Set a cadence and protect it

 Weekly for new hires or anyone who needs more support; biweekly for a more experienced team.
-Put it on the calendar as recurring and reschedule rather than cancel.
+Put it on the calendar as recurring.
+If the time stops working, move it — don’t cancel.
+A rescheduled 1:1 says the conversation still matters; a canceled one says it doesn’t.

 - 2